SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/L - k-Nearest Neighbor Classifier.md

 y^* = \underset{k}{\mathrm{argmax}} \: \sum_{(\boldsymbol{x_i},y_i) \in N_{\boldsymbol{x^*}}} I(y = y_i)
 $$

+where $I$ is an indicator function that returns 1 if its input is true and 0 otherwise.

 ## Value of $k$

 - If $k$ is too small, sensitive to noise points.